florisporro/blessed-vue-dashboard/README.md

 # Blessed dashboard for Google Analytics and Nucleus

-Gathers statistics from Google Analytics and Nucleus to display usage statistics
+Gathers statistics from Google Analytics and Nucleus to display usage statistics.

 ## Installation